 - The date the agreement was signed.

-- The standard terms on: pets, condition inspections, rent increases, subletting, repairs, occupants and guests, locks, landlord’s entry into unit, ending tenancy
+- The standard terms on pets, condition inspections, rent increases, subletting, repairs, occupants and guests, locks, landlord’s entry into unit, and ending tenancy

 Landlords and tenants can agree to include other additional terms but this list encompasses the bare minimum that must be included.

 What are common addendums or additional terms you can add to your Residential Tenancy Agreement?

 Landlords may also include terms related to pets, smoking, subletting or late payment fees.
 These are binding as long as the tenant agrees to them and they do not contradict the Residential Tenancy Act.

 What part(s) should you pay special attention to in the Residential Tenancy Agreement?

 - You must vacate at the end of the fixed term.
 This is usually invoked if the landlord or their family member will be moving in.